-Dimension Criteria for evaluation Mark/grade given $(x, \sqrt{1}, \sqrt{1})$ The student: 1 Functioning in the group during experimentati on or discussion Contributes to the group discussion during the inquiry phases (raising questions, planning investigation/experiment, putting forward hypotheses/predictions, analyzing data, drawing conclusions, making justified decisions).
-Cooperates with others in a group and fully participates in the work of the group.
-Illustrates leadership skills - guiding the group by thinking creatively and helping those needing assistance (cognitive or psychomotor); summarising outcomes.
-Shows tolerance with, and gives encouragement to, the group members.
-2 Performing the investigation or experiment Understands the objectives of the investigation/experimental work and knows which tests and measurements to perform.
-Performs the investigation/experiment according to the instructions/plan created.
-Uses lab tools and the measurement equipment in a safe and appropriate manner.
-Behaves in a safe manner with respect to him/herself and to others.
+Dimension Criteria for evaluation Mark/grade given $(x, \sqrt{1}, \sqrt{1})$

+The student:

+1 Functioning Contributes to the group discussion during

+in the group the inquiry phases (raising questions,

+during planning investigation/experiment, putting

+experimentati forward hypotheses/predictions, analyzing

+on or data, drawing conclusions, making justified

+discussion decisions).

+Cooperates with others in a group and fully

+participates in the work of the group.

+Illustrates leadership skills - guiding the

+group by thinking creatively and helping

+those needing assistance (cognitive or

+psychomotor); summarising outcomes.

+Shows tolerance with, and gives

+encouragement to, the group members encouragement to, the group members.

+2 2 Performing Understands the objectives of the

+theinvestigation/experimental work and knowsinvestigationwhich tests and measurements to perform.or experimentPerforms the investigation/experiment investigation/experimental work and knows

+which tests and measurements to perform.

+according to the instructions/plan created.

+Uses lab tools and the measurement

+equipment in a safe and appropriate manner.

+Behaves in a safe manner with respect to

+him/herself and to others.

 Maintains an orderly and clean work table.

+3 Presenting the Presents the activity in a clear and practical

-3 Presenting the investigation or experiment orally manner with justified decisions.
-Presents by illustrating knowledge and understanding of the subject.
-Uses precise and appropriate scientific terms and language.
-Presents with clarity and confidence using an audible voice.
+investigation manner with justified decisions.

+or experiment Presents by illustrating knowledge and

+orally understanding of the subject.

+Uses precise and appropriate scientific terms

+and language.

+Presents with clarity and confidence using

+an audible voice.